avocadoboi/avo/README.md

 AvoGUI is a light, modern framework for desktop applications written in C++20.

-The project was started because I wanted a graphical framework designed from the user's perspective.
-The goal is a modern design that allows creative coding and interactive programs yet is scalable for writing larger applications.
-The API should be intuitive with documentation that explains things clearly and doesn't assume too much knowledge.
+The framework was initially written in C++17, but now it is being rewritten from scratch in C++20 and with a better design that is less object oriented.

-The project was inspired by Google's Material Design guidelines and includes some Material Design controls to help you make good looking applications quickly.
+## Aims and features

-Warning: the project is still in development and a lot of breaking changes are being made.
+* A modern design that allows creative coding and interactive programs yet is scalable for writing larger applications.

-## CMake usage
+* Interfaces are hard to misuse and as many errors as possible are catched at compile time.
-TODO: write about CMake integration.
+* Library code follows C++ Core Guidelines.

-## Getting started
+* Written with modules when build systems and compilers have good support for modules.
+Until then, one source and one header file.

-Take a look at the documentation in AvoGUI.hpp for more information about anything.
-If there's something you wonder about not addressed in the documentation, please open an issue!
-More guides will also be made at some point, when the API has gotten somewhat stable.
-Meanwhile, the programs in the examples directory can be useful for learning about how to use the framework.
-They should be up to date with the API.
+* Support for Windows, Linux and MacOS.

-## Compatible platforms
+* UTF-8 support.

-The goal is to support Windows, Linux and MacOS.
-Currently, only Windows is fully supported and Linux development is in progress.
+* Free from warnings with all useful warning flags turned on.

-## Contributing
+* Modern CMake integration.

-Don't be afraid to submit issues about the little things!
-All issues are very welcome, and they help the development of the library a lot.
-Pull requests are also welcome.
+(Document is work in progress)